The 1906 FN Browning and the 1908 Colt:

 FABRIQUE NATIONALE D’ARMES de GUERRE HERSTAL BELGIQUE

-From 1907 through much of the 1930’s the slide legend was in serif characters, with the word “Depose” added, to indicate that the patent had been registered:
+From 1907 through much of the 1930’s the slide legend appeared in both serif or sans-serif characters, with the word “Depose” added, to indicate that the patent had been registered:

 FABRIQUE NATIONALE D’ARMES de GUERRE HERSTAL BELGIQUE